 Situation: If syn_encoding Value Explanation Area is important sequential One of the smallest encoding styles.
 Speed is important onehot Usually the fastest style and suited to most FPGA styles.
 Recovery from an invalid state is important safe, with another style.
 For example: / synthesis syn_encoding = "safe, onehot" / Forces the state machine to reset in certain situations.
 For example, if an alpha particle hit in a hostile operating environment causes a spontaneous register change, you can use safe to reset the state machine.
 For further information, see Specifying Safe FSMs, on page 316.
 There are <5 states sequential Default encoding.
-A large output decoder follows the FSM ecoder follows even though the value mu There are a large number of flip- flops onehot Fastest style, because each state variable has one bit set, and only one bit of the state register changes at a time.
+A large output decoder follows the FSM sequential gray Could be faster than onehot, even though the value must be decoded to determine the state.
+For sequential, more than one bit can change at a time; for gray, only one bit changes at a time, but more than one bit can be hot.
+There are a large number of flip- flops onehot Fastest style, because each state variable has one bit set, and only one bit of the state register changes at a time.